tibia-oce/infrastructure/README.md

 ### GitOps

-[Argo CD](https://argo-cd.readthedocs.io/en/stable/) monitors the repository's Kubernetes manifests and ensures the cluster matches the desired state in Git.
+[Flux CD](https://fluxcd.io/) monitors the repository's Kubernetes manifests and ensures the cluster matches the desired state in Git.
 When changes are merged, Argo CD automatically applies them to the cluster.

 [Renovate](https://github.com/renovatebot/renovate) watches for dependency updates, creating pull requests when updates are found.
 Once merged, Argo CD detects and applies the changes, deploying the updated dependencies.